Pennsylvania Court Records

 What is the Purpose of Tort Law in Pennsylvania?

-In Pennsylvania, The purpose of tort legislation is to provide coverage for persons suffering from accidents.
+In Pennsylvania, The purpose of tort legislation is generally to provide coverage for persons suffering from accidents.
 Therefore, it allows the court to determine claims for liability for an offender who has been wronged or hurt by another person's reckless or careless actions.

 What is a Tort Claim in Pennsylvania?